Shock collar: Regions where shock collars are banned

 They will be banned in Flanders in Belgium after 2027.
 Automatic anti-barking shock collars are banned in Switzerland.
+Legislation to ban e-collars in England has been drafted, but as of October 2025 its passage into law is indefinitely delayed.

 Legal cases involving shock collars

-In 2001, a British woman was prosecuted after one of her dogs attacked and killed a Shih Tzu whilst on a walk.
-A control order, rather than a destruction order, was imposed as the magistrates accepted the defense that the dog's aggressive behaviour was attributable to the effects of the shock collar.
-The defendant claimed her dogs "connected the pain of the electric shock with little dogs because of the first time I used the collar".
-She first shocked the dogs accidentally while they were walking by a small dog.
+In 2001, British magistrates found that the aggressive behaviors of three dogs were due to the effects of shock collars.
+The initial incident occurred when the dogs, startled by a small dog, caused their owner to jump, inadvertently triggering the shock collars.
+This led to the dogs associating small dogs with receiving shocks, resulting in fear and aggression towards them.
+Over time, this escalated, leading to the dogs attacking and killing a small dog.

 In 2002, the Royal Society for the Prevention of Cruelty to Animals (RSPCA) in Victoria, Australia lost a defamation lawsuit to a shock collar manufacturer and was ordered to pay AUD100,000 in damages.
 The RSPCA was found to have falsely claimed that shock collars can cause burns, deliver 3,000 volt shocks to dogs, and that the current from a shock collar had caused a 60 kilogram dog to perform backflips and resulted in brain damage.
 RSPCA's claims that these collars caused epileptic fits, vomiting, seizures, burning and bleeding was also found to be misleading.
 The RSPCA's senior inspector had falsified evidence in an attempt to demonstrate that shock collars can cause burns.

-In 2010, after the Welsh Assembly voted to ban the use of shock collars in Wales, it was unsuccessfully challenged by Petsafe, a manufacturer of these devices, and the Electronic Collar Manufacturers' Association, who claimed that it breached Article 1 of the First Protocol of the European Convention of Human Rights (concerning the right to property).
+In 2010, the High Court in Wales upheld a ban on the use of shock collars for cats and dogs.
+It was unsuccessfully challenged by Petsafe, a manufacturer of these devices, and the Electronic Collar Manufacturers' Association.
+The court upheld the law and ruled that it did not breach Article 1 of the First Protocol of the European Convention of Human Rights (concerning the right to property).

 In 2011, a Welsh man became the first person convicted of illegal use of a shock collar in Wales, receiving a fine for £2,000.

+In 2022, a class action suit was filed in California for "a variety of brands" falsely marketing shock collars as "safe" and "harmless" tools, as well as "conceal(ing) the true nature of the Shock Collar Products" by using "neutral euphemisms to describe what being electrocuted by a shock collar feels like for a pet.
+Among the most popular terms that it uses to falsely describe a painful electric shock are 'static correction,' 'surprise,' 'tickle,' and 'stimulation.'
+The case was settled on February 5, 2025.